reviczky/pstoedit/doc/readme.txt

 Using pstoedit:
 ---------------
-Before you can use pstoedit you must have a working installation of GhostScript (either GNU or Aladdin).
+Before you can use pstoedit you must have a working installation of Ghostscript (either GNU or Aladdin).

-The rest is descibed in the manual page in /pstoedit.htm.
+The rest is described in the manual page in /pstoedit.htm.

 pstoedit works reasonable with PostScript files containing
 	* line drawings
 	* text with standard fonts

-Try to run it on golfer.ps or tiger.ps that comes with ghostscript, e.g., pstoedit -f <your format> <local path where GhostScript is installed>/examples/tiger.ps tiger.<suffix>
+Try to run it on golfer.ps or tiger.ps that comes with Ghostscript, e.g., pstoedit -f <your format> <local path where GhostScript is installed>/examples/tiger.ps tiger.<suffix>

 Some features that are no supported by every backend of pstoedit: